Mwags24/Brevolium_Notebook/_posts/2020-11-23-Poster_Page..md

 * The Family of Simbiodinacidea is not yet fully taxinomically understood
 * Two corals from the same species can have two different species of symbiont within them
+* Genes that control Photosynthesis are upregulated in Deep corals.